ggoodwin/powershell/README.md

 ## 🌟 How it works

-Uses a set of hotkeys to perform automated tasks.
+Perform Common Tasks with a single click of a button.

 ## 📦 Installation and Usage

-### Install AutoHotkey2
+### Install PowerShell 7

-- [Download PowerShell] (My Scripts use Version 7)
+- [Download PowerShell]
 - [Install PowerShell]

 ## 💰 Usage